Learn / Guides / CRO guide

 CRO tools generally fall into three categories:

 1. Web analytics CRO tools: understand what’s happening on your website

 Understanding what’s happening on your site is an important part of conversion rate optimization—without knowing what’s going on (or what’s going wrong), you won’t know where to look for improvements.

 Web analytics tools gather numerical, quantitative data about your website and its visitors, giving you insight into metrics like:

-which can help you find answers to questions like:
+Common drop-off or exit pages which can help you find answers to questions like:

 Are visitors sticking around or bouncing from the landing page?